 • driving unit (it can be, for example, gasoline or electric).

-The main types of concrete mixers
+Main types of concrete mixers

-4. Gear (better known as crown).
+4. Geared (better known as crown-type).

 • mortar mixers;